vlachenal/webservices-reactive-bench/README.md

 I did not integrate reactive implementation in the main project because reactive implementation changes the service architecture ... and it does not work together (new endpoints had not been taken into accounts).

+You can find the client part in [webservices-bench project](https://github.com/vlachenal/webservices-bench-client/tree/reactive) on "reactive" branch.

 ## Conclusions

 ### Advantages